By Lotte Denckert

-This entry was posted in Pet Stories on September 17th, 2018 by helenkennedy
+This entry was posted in Cats on September 17th, 2018 by helenkennedy

 In August the Danish Bulldog Club hosted a bulldog show in Denmark, where Omlet sponsored prizes for the ‘Most Beautiful Head’ category!
 We had a chat with the organisers to learn a bit more about the bulldog and find out why they focus so much on promoting the healthy bulldog.

 Why is there a focus on promoting health in bulldogs at this show?

 We focus on promoting bulldog health at all our shows and the reason why we have so much focus precisely on health is that many bulldogs (many different varieties) unfortunately have become more and more at risk of illness.